dart compile

 Known limitations

-• No support for dart:mirrors and dart:developer.
-For a complete list of the core libraries you can use, see the Multi-platform and Native platform library tables.
+No support for dart:mirrorsanddart:developer.
+For a complete list of the core libraries you can use, reference the Multi-platform and Native platform library tables.

-• Cross-compilation is supported, but the target is limited to Linux.
-For more information, see Cross-compilation.
+Cross-compilation is supported, but the target OS is limited to Linux.
+To learn more, check out Cross-compilation.

 AOT modules (aot-snapshot)